nicholasrubright/League-Insights/README.md

-# League Project
+# League Insights
 A dynamic web application built using the Django framework and the Riot API.

 # About
-League Project is a dynamic web application that utilizes the Riot Games API to retrieve in-game statistics about a player's game profile.
+League Insights is a dynamic web application that utilizes the Riot Games API to retrieve in-game statistics about a player's game profile.
 So far it displays the player's summoner profile information, their top 3 mastery champions and match history.

 # Technologies